Quadrifolium/TFinMedia/en-GB/20140912 深圳TV周刊(Shenzhen TV Weekly).md

 **Vocal & emcee: WANG Yuan**
 **Experiences:**
-Joined TF Family in early 2012, the cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Jun-kai was viewed over 5 million times and forwarded by the original singer Christine Fan(范玮琪).
+Joined TF Family in early 2012, the cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Jun-kai was viewed over 5 million times and reposted by the original singer Christine Fan(范玮琪).
 The cover of "Dang Ai Yi Cheng Wangshi" and "Yangcong" with WANG Jun-kai raised great concern, with "Yangcong" been recommended by the composer Ashin(阿信) and broadcast on CTi TV(中天電視, Chung T'ien Television) of Taiwan.

 **Leader & charmer: WANG Jun-kai**